wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 OAuth2 is an auth framework that enables apps to obtain limited access to user account on an HTTP service.

-OIDC (OpenID Connect) version 1.0 is a authentication layer on top of OAuth 2.0, from the non-profit OpenID foundation.
+On top of OAuth 2.0 OIDC (OpenID Connect) version 1.0 from the non-profit OpenID foundation adds an authentication identity layer.
 It allows users to be authenticated by co-operating sites known as Relying Parties (RP) providing SSO.
 It's decentralized in that a traditional central authority is NOT required for authentication.
 User Passwords are given only to an identify provider (IdP) to confirm, who then vouches for you to various web-based mobile JavScript clients.
 The spec. is extensible to add discovery of OpenID providers, encryption of identity data, session management, etc.